Automattic/wp-calypso/CONTRIBUTING.md

 # Contributing to Calypso

 Hi!
-Thank you you interest in contributing to Calypso, we really appreciate it.
+Thank you for your interest in contributing to Calypso, we really appreciate it.

 There are many ways to contribute – reporting bugs, feature suggestions, fixing bugs, submitting pull requests for enhancements.